Billboard 200: Catalog albums

 In 1960, Billboard began concurrently publishing album charts that ranked sales of older or mid-priced titles.
-These "Essential Inventory" charts were divided by stereo and mono albums, and featured titles that had already appeared on the main stereo and mono album charts.
-Mono albums were moved to the "Essential Inventory – Mono" chart (25 positions) after spending 40 weeks on the "Mono Action Chart", and stereo albums were moved to the "Essential Inventory – Stereo" chart (20 positions) after 20 weeks on the "Stereo Action Chart".
+These Essential Inventory charts were divided by stereo and mono albums, and featured titles that had already appeared on the main stereo and mono album charts.
+Mono albums were moved to the Essential Inventory – Mono chart (25 positions) after spending 40 weeks on the Mono Action Chart, and stereo albums were moved to the Essential Inventory – Stereo chart (20 positions) after 20 weeks on the Stereo Action Chart.

-In January 1961, the "Action Charts" became "Action Albums – Stereophonic" (15 positions) and "Action Albums – Monophonic" (24 positions).
-Albums appeared on either chart for up to nine weeks, and were then moved to an "Essential Inventory" list of approximately 200 titles and with no numerical ranking.
-This list continued to be published until the consolidated "Top LPs" chart debuted in 1963.
+In January 1961, the Action Charts became Action Albums – Stereophonic (15 positions) and Action Albums – Monophonic (24 positions).
+Albums appeared on either chart for up to nine weeks, and were then moved to an Essential Inventory list of approximately 200 titles, with no numerical ranking.
+This list continued to be published until the consolidated Top LPs chart debuted in 1963.

-In 1982, Billboard began publishing a "Midline Albums" chart (alternatively titled "Midline LPs"), which ranked older or mid-priced titles.
+In 1982, Billboard began publishing a Midline Albums chart (alternatively titled Midline LPs), which ranked older or mid-priced titles.
 The chart held 50 positions and was published on a biweekly (and later triweekly) basis.

-On May 25, 1991, Billboard premiered the "Top Pop Catalog Albums" chart, the criteria for which were albums that were more than 18 months old and had fallen below no. 100 on the Billboard 200.
+On May 25, 1991, Billboard premiered the Top Pop Catalog Albums chart, the criteria for which were albums that were more than 18 months old and had fallen below number 100 on the Billboard 200.

 "Both Dark Side of the Moon and The Wall should be in the Billboard Top 200," said former Pink Floyd member Roger Waters in 1992.
 "The Wall still does anything up to four million each year...
 They've created a catalog chart in which to place all these old albums, leaving the main chart free for all the artists the record companies will want to book advertising space for.
 It just offers further evidence of the dishonesty that's rife in this business."

 Following Michael Jackson's death on June 25, 2009, several of his albums saw a significant surge in sales.
 Number Ones, The Essential Michael Jackson, and Thriller occupied the top three spots for two consecutive weeks – a first in history.
 In the third week, six of Jackson's albums were the best-selling albums in the country.
-The success of catalogue albums led to a change in Billboards chart policies, and starting with the issue dated December 5, 2009, the catalog limitations for the Billboard 200 were lifted, allowing all albums to chart regardless of age or single activity (essentially changing "Top Comprehensive Albums" into the Billboard 200).
-A new chart that keeps the previous criteria for the Billboard 200 – dubbed the "Top Current Albums" chart – was also introduced in the same issue.
+The success of catalogue albums led to a change in Billboards chart policies, and starting with the issue dated December 5, 2009, the catalog limitations for the Billboard 200 were lifted, allowing all albums to chart regardless of age or single activity (essentially changing Top Comprehensive Albums into the Billboard 200).
+A new chart that keeps the previous criteria for the Billboard 200 – dubbed the Top Current Albums chart – was also introduced in the same issue.